akankshimody/Predicting-online-shoppers-intention/README.md

 # Predicting Online Shopper Intention

-This project was completed as part of the Predictive Modeling Course during the MSBA Program at UT Austin.
+This project was completed as part of the Predictive Modeling Course during the MSBA Program at UT Austin.<br>
 Team members: Akankshi Mody, Apoorv Mehrotra, Grant Zhong, Jacob Padden and Sachin Balakrishnan

 ## Introduction